Divorce is a complicated matter, without adding in other factors.

 An attorney from our team can help with more than the divorce process itself.
 We can also help you craft a child custody agreement, request alimony, and determine what assets you’re entitled to.

 You want to walk away from your marriage in the same financial standing you had before you got married.
 Our team is ready to help you do that.

 How an Alabama Divorce Lawyer Could Help You

 While the above information summarizes military benefits for former spouses, there’s obviously more to the direct and indirect benefits enjoyed by former spouses of military service members.
 What’s more, some benefits may be subject to special processes, like court interpretation.
 It is also possible to claim benefits that wouldn’t normally be available if you have good legal representation.

 You want a divorce attorney with experience in handling military divorces to ensure you get the benefits you deserve.
 State laws and other unique circumstances can deny you rightful benefits.
 The specifics of your case also matter.
 Most importantly, the powers of a former spouse to grant or deny benefits are usually limited to non-existent.

 Before accepting default military benefits as a former spouse, talk to an experienced divorce attorney first.

 If you are still hesitant about benefits or processes, a good way to proceed is to find a lawyer with ample experience in military divorce.
-If you are looking for one in the state of Alabama, don’t hesitate on giving us a call for a consultation.
+If you are looking for one in the state of Alabama, don’t hesitate to give us a call for a consultation.